 ABA602 Processes of ABA

-This course focuses on the fundamental aspects of behavior change strategies and tactics, such as stimulus control and the nature of reinforcing and aversive stimuli and their properties, and how these properties influence behavior change processes.
+Focuses on the fundamental aspects of behavior change strategies and tactics, such as stimulus control and the nature of reinforcing and aversive stimuli and their properties, and how these properties influence behavior change processes.
 Basic and applied empirical research demonstrating these strategies are covered.
+Students are required to purchase a one year subscription to the CBA Learning Module Series from Behavior Development Solutions (BDS).
+See Program Description for more details.

-- Analyze the basic behavioral principles and procedures used for increasing behavior using positive and negative reinforcement strategies & tactics.
+- Analyze the basic behavioral principles and procedures used for increasing behavior using positive and negative reinforcement strategies andamp; tactics.

 - Assess the basic behavioral principles and procedures for reducing behavior.